pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 With encryption, the state of the domain event will not be visible in the stored event.
-This feature can be used to implement "application-level encryption" in an event sourced application.
+This feature can be used to implement "application-level encryption" in an event-sourced application.

 .. code:: python